 Inside this article

-Coda's formula language has a lot to offer, and hundreds of inputs you can use as you build your doc.
-But, as you're getting started, or going about your daily tasks, you won't need the whole suite.
+Coda's formula language has a lot to offer, with hundreds of formulas you can use as you build your doc.
+But when you're just getting started, or going about your daily tasks, you don't need the whole suite.
 Instead, you can develop a solid foundation with a few key formulas and principles that will enable you able to accomplish most use cases and set you up for more advanced setups in the future.

 The structure of a formula